eghos-techviews/todo-card-challenge/README.md

 How to Run Locally
 	1. Clone the repo
 	2. Open folder in VS Code
-	3. Open index.html or profile.html in browser
+	3. Open index.html in browser

 Design Decisions
 	•	Used vanilla JS to demonstrate core DOM/state understanding
-	•	Centralized state management for Todo Card
 	•	Kept UI minimal but functional for clarity and performance

 ⸻